 It is also worth noting that when a trade is executed with easyMarkets’ web or mobile app, a stop-loss order and limit order will always be attached to manage the risk/reward potential of each trade.
 In addition, there is a cap on the maximum limit value a client can select.
 The same goes for the stop-loss level.

-This requirement on the easyMarkets platform is comparable to the thresholds eToro imposes and a mandatory stop/limit is attached to each trade.
+This requirement of having mandatory stops and limits on the easyMarkets platform is comparable to the thresholds eToro imposes, with similar risk-management that must be attached to each trade.
 While placing such caps can help protect certain trading strategies, it might not suit other strategies.
 However, traders who need more flexibility can opt to use MT4 at easyMarkets where these limitations – including the 180-day cap on holding spot forex trades open – are not imposed.

-easyMarkets has nearly 200 tradeable symbols across multiple asset classes, and continues to evolve into a multi-asset broker.
-That said, it is not yet at the level of offering thousands of symbols usually seen when single-stock CFDs are launched.
-Nonetheless, traders still have a respectable range of markets and products to choose from and the firm goes beyond the usual MT4-only forex broker by offering its own platform, as well as options and forward contracts, in addition to spot forex and CFDs.
+Nonetheless, traders get a respectable range of markets and products to choose from at easyMarkets and the firm goes beyond the usual MT4-only forex broker by offering its own innovative platform, as well as options and forward contracts, in addition to spot forex and CFDs.

 With a three-pip fixed spread on the EUR/USD pair, the standard account is expensive and would not be my choice at easyMarkets.
 Instead, the easyMarkets Standard 1 and VIP accounts provide lower costs all round that are worth the extra minimum account deposit.